 Being a vegan doesn’t mean that you won’t be able to eat delicious foods.
-If you’re new to the vegan lifestyle, then you might be getting used to things and learning about recipes that you can make.
+If you’re new to the vegan lifestyle, you might be getting used to things and learning about recipes that you can make.

 Truthfully, vegan food has the potential to be even more delicious than non-vegan food.
 You just need to know what you’re doing, and you certainly want to use high-quality ingredients.

-If you’re craving something sweet, then you might be trying to bake a vegan cake.
+If you’re craving something sweet, you might be trying to bake a vegan cake.
 Vegan cakes can turn out amazingly well, but it’s possible that you might make some mistakes along the way if this is your first attempt.

 What Makes Vegan Cakes Dense?